sirdashasan/getir-clone/README.md

 # 🛒 Getir Clone – Frontend

 This is the **React-based frontend** of the Getir Clone project.
-It replicates the UI/UX of the original Getir app and connects to a [Spring Boot microservices backend](https://github.com/sirdashasan/getir-clone-backend).
+It replicates the UI/UX of the original Getir app and connects to a Spring Boot microservices backend.
 The design is fully responsive and optimized for both desktop and mobile users.

+👉 You can view the [Spring Boot–based backend of this project here](https://github.com/sirdashasan/getir-clone-backend).

 ## 🖼 Screenshots